esphome/esphome-docs/cookbook/lvgl.rst

               rows:
                 - buttons:
                   - id: top_prev
-                    symbol: left # symbol only works when text_font is one of the internal fonts
+                    text: "\uF053"
                     on_press:
                       then:
                         lvgl.page.previous:
                   - id: top_home
-                    symbol: home
+                    text: "\uF015"
                     on_press:
                       then:
                         lvgl.page.show: main_page
                   - id: top_next
-                    symbol: right
+                    text: "\uF054"
                     on_press:
                       then:
                         lvgl.page.next:

-For this example to work, use the theme and style options from :ref:`above <lvgl-cook-theme>`.
+For this example to look correctly, use the theme and style options from :ref:`above <lvgl-cook-theme>` amd LVGL's built-in fonts.

 .. _lvgl-cook-statico: